Lipscomb University: Student life

-Global learning

-Lipscomb offers a handful of study abroad programs, which the university terms global learning.
-In the mid-1990s a semester-long, study abroad program in Vienna, Austria, was first offered, and is the flagship trip for the university.
-Additional study abroad trips include Santiago, Chile; Florence, Italy; and London, United Kingdom.
-Lipscomb Global Learning announced that beginning in Fall 2019, the Santiago program would end and be replaced with a new program in Heredia, Costa Rica.
-Several academic departments take short trips to various sites around the world.
-These trips are usually for fewer than 10 hours credit and a shorter time abroad.
-The university also partners with the Council for Christian Colleges and Universities to offer other trips ranging from 10 days to year-round, thanks to the newly developed programs of 2013.
-The current head of the global learning department is Michael Winegeart.
+Student body

+As of 2023, Lipscomb University had 39% male students and 61% female students.

 Athletics

 Lipscomb athletic teams are the Bisons.
-The university is a member of the Division I level of National Collegiate Athletic Association (NCAA), primarily competing in the ASUN Conference (formerly known as the Atlantic Sun Conference until after the 2015–16 school year) since the 2003–04 academic year.
-The Bisons previously competed in the TranSouth Athletic Conference (TranSouth or TSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1996–97 to 2000–01.
+The university is a member of the Division I level of National Collegiate Athletic Association (NCAA), primarily competing in the ASUN Conference.

-Lipscomb competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor); women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.
+Lipscomb competes in 17 intercollegiate varsity sports: men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor); women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.

-Overview

-Sports teams are nicknamed "The Bisons," and there is a large statue of the namesake animal centrally located on the campus.
-At one time the school was a small-college sports powerhouse, notably in baseball and basketball in the NAIA.

 The university has an ongoing sports rivalry with Belmont University, just 3 mi down the road from Lipscomb.
-Traditionally basketball games between the two schools are called the "Battle of the Boulevard".
-Overall the Bisons have the series advantage 75–72.
+Traditionally, basketball games between the two schools are called the "Battle of the Boulevard".
 In 2006, the rivalry reached a new level when Belmont and Lipscomb advanced to the finals of the Atlantic Sun tournament at the Memorial Center in Johnson City, Tennessee, with the winner earning its first-ever bid to the NCAA tournament.
 Belmont won 74–69 in overtime.
-Lipscomb was invited to the National Invitation Tournament as the regular-season conference champion, losing in its first game.
+Lipscomb was invited to the National Invitation Tournament as the regular-season conference champion, "the program's first-ever post-season appearance."

-LU The Bison serves as the official mascot of Lipscomb University.
+In 2019, Lipscomb made the NIT basketball finals, falling to the Texas Longhorns.